Hill Country Transit District: Regional Commuter bus

+The HOP operates a Regional Commuter route between the five urban cities, which operates on weekdays on a fixed schedule.Rides cost $2 per ride (in addition to any Microtransit fares incurred).

 Cavazos Connector

-Cavazos Connector service consists of a circulator route and a microtransit service.
-The circulator route serves three stops: the Copeland Soldier Service Center, Carl R. Darnall Hospital, and the Fort Cavazos Visitor Center (which allows for transfer to The HOP's Urban Regional Commuter bus).
+Cavazos Connector service consists of a dedicated microtransit service.
 Microtransit services the fort's barracks, cantonments, and family housing areas.
 Unlike most of The HOP's services, Cavazos Connector services operate seven days a week and are free.

 Rural Demand-Response

 The HOP operates demand-response service in Coryell County, Milam County, and non-urban portions of Bell County.
 Trips cost $4 and can be scheduled up to 14 days in advance, but they must stop and end in the same county.